UWCS/stardust/content/news/2024-04-29-what-the-sigma-computing-t3-w2.md

 +++
-title = "What the SIGMA?! | Computing T3 W2"
+title = "What the SIGMA?! | Newsletter T3 W2"
 date = "2024-04-29"
 draft = false